NEWS

 Performance Report: Bennelong Australian Equities Fund

-The Bennelong Australian Equities Fund rose by +9.85% in July, an outperformance of +4.1% compared with the ASX 200 Total Return Index which rose by +5.75%.
-The fund has outperformed the index since inception in February 2009, providing...
+The Bennelong Australian Equities Fund rose by +4.31% in October.
+The fund has outperformed the ASX 200 Total Return Index since inception in February 2009, providing investors with an annualised return of 11.95% compared with the index's...

 Read more...